afontainec/chinchay-docs/docs/models/find.md

   Be very careful with this as it can be used as [sql injection](https://www.acunetix.com/websitesecurity/sql-injection/).
 As Uncle Ben once said, _with great power comes great responsability_.
   :::

-  [Sql injection](https://www.acunetix.com/websitesecurity/sql-injection/) is one of the most typical and dangerous attack a website can recieve, so it is important to be extremely careful about it.
+  [Sql injection](https://www.acunetix.com/websitesecurity/sql-injection/) is one of the most typical and dangerous attack a website can receive, so it is important to be extremely careful about it.
 If you do not know what it is, this meme should explain it:

   ![SQL INJECTION](https://chinchay-docs.herokuapp.com/assets/sql-injections.png)